 Any successful organization has a clear vision of purpose.
 Whether it’s Apple, Google, Zappos, or BackCountry.com, great companies know who they are, what they do, and how they do it.

-First, what is it we do?
 You may think we are investment advisors or comprehensive financial planners.
 While that is true, it’s an incomplete and limited view of what we do.
-Our core purpose is to transform the financial and emotional well-being of people.
-That’s the important aspect of our work that gets us out of bed in the morning.
+To compress our purpose down to its essence, it’s three words: transform, well-being, and people.

 Transform.
 Successful financial planning often requires someone to adopt new attitudes, beliefs, and behaviors.
 For these to affect a person’s long-term financial health, they must be permanent rather than short-term changes.
 What’s needed is transformation, which is defined as a major change in form, nature, or function.
 An example of transformation might be someone learning to reframe a money script that has blocked their ability to save for the future.